 Pay Attention to Word Choice and Personality

 The words you choose will either move or deter your readers.
 That fact might seem obvious, but it's a secret weapon in every professional copywriter's handbook.
-Becoming a great copywriter is going to take you back to a term you probably haven't heard since your school days: persuasive writing.
+Becoming a great copywriter will take you back to a term you probably haven't heard since your school days: persuasive writing.

 Persuasive writing consists of using power words, logical arguments, and emotional connections to move your readers to action.
 In affiliate marketing, the words you choose should help your audience decide that the product, service, or software you're promoting is precisely what they need.

-This ties into customer pain points heavily, because your copy is solving a problem, but also encouraging trust.
+This ties into customer pain points significantly, because your copy is solving a problem but also encouraging trust.
 We all know that trust is gained, and most trust is gained over time.
-Adding personal anecdotes and stories, speaking to your audience in a way that resonates with them, and being clear about how you want to move forward will help to build trust faster.
+Adding personal anecdotes and stories, speaking to your audience in a way that resonates with them, and being clear about how you want them to move forward will help build trust faster.

 It's about focus!
 Making the reader feel like the center-of-attention can work wonders.
 Words like you and us pull the reader out of their head and into your content.

-All of this is about creating emotional connections through your copywriting.
+All of this boils down to creating emotional connections through your copywriting.
 Choose words that drive readers to feel something.
 That something will depend on what you're selling, but remember to keep your target audience in mind.
 How do you want your reader to feel, and what words will push them in that direction?

 The book Words That Sell by Richard Bayan is an excellent resource for power words.
-There are many lists of power words, but here are a few to keep at the forefront of your brain when writing:
+There are many lists of power words out there, but here are a few to keep at the forefront of your mind when writing:

 Copywriting and affiliate marketing go hand-in-hand.
-Write the best copy of your life with relevant and researched keywords, headlines that pull in readers, and words that build trust and urgency.
+And you can write the kind of copy that converts when you rely on relevant and researched keywords, headlines that pull in readers, and words that build trust and urgency.

 Do you have copywriting tips or questions on how to make a difference in your affiliate marketing?
 Let us know in the comment section below!